Skip to Content

 • government authorities (e.g. HMRC, police or the local authority); and

-For the most part, personal data collected by SCIS will remain within the Council and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a ‘need to know’ basis).
+For the most part, personal data collected by SCIS will remain within SCIS and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a ‘need to know’ basis).

-Finally, in accordance with Data Protection Law, some of the school’s processing activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
-This is always subject to contractual assurances that personal data will be kept securely and only in accordance with the member school’s specific directions.
+Finally, in accordance with Data Protection Law, some of SCIS’s processing activity is carried out on its behalf by third parties, such as IT systems providers, web developers, organisations such as Mailchimp (for subscription to our newsletter) or cloud storage providers.
+This is always subject to contractual assurances that personal data will be kept securely, not used for the third party’s own purposes and will only be processed in accordance with SCIS’s specific directions.
+We require all such third parties to respect the security of personal data and to treat it in accordance with the law.

 HOW LONG WE KEEP PERSONAL DATA

 If you have any specific queries about how our retention policy is applied or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact The Data Compliance Manager.
-However, please bear in mind that SCIS will often have lawful and necessary reasons to hold on to some personal data even following such a request.
+However, please bear in mind that SCIS will often have lawful and necessary reasons to retain some personal data even following such a request.

 A limited and reasonable amount of information will be kept for archiving purposes, for example; and even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact to fulfil your wishes (called a "suppression record").